dwallach1/StockerBot/README.md

 # StockerBot

-Some use cases for this API can be found on my Kaggle page: [here](https://www.kaggle.com/davidwallach/financial-tweets)
+Some use cases for this API can be found on my Kaggle page: [here](https://www.kaggle.com/davidwallach/financial-tweets).
+The overarching mission of this project, is to develop a dataset consisting of sentences with financial sentiment, then tag each sentece and finally use this to build a sentiment analysis model fine-tuned for investing jargon.
+From there, I would hope to build an API that tracks live sentiment for any publicly traded company.
+The motivation is that there currently are no free financial models that can accurately classify sentiment with regards to investing.
+To see a live API using sentiment analysis and see the problems with finanical sentiment, play around with [this](http://text-processing.com/demo/sentiment/).

 This API uses the [Twit API](https://github.com/ttezel/twit) to monitor and search Twitter for tweets about publicly traded securities that you are interested in.
 To set up the project on your local machine, just run the following code